MasterChad/bibi-tools-osint/README.md

 Now you must configurate it, go through the files to see what needs to be changed, I’m lazy to detail everything, you just have to put the right paths.

 ### Message from owner:
 Hey, i'm going to re-host this bot with new API of my website, with more ressources...
-I let the source code here, but the official bot is "Bibi Tools#3664" --> 1078408744171483167
+I let the source code here, but the official bot is "Bibi.Tools#3664" --> 1078408744171483167

 ### Important
 You can host the bot.